FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/data-evaluation.md

 res = FHE.sub(first, second);
 ```

 This code snippet above computes subtraction between two numbers.
-Behind the scenes, the function `FHE.sub()` is **emitting an event**, basically broadcasting "Hey FHE engine! you need to compute `first - second`!".
-CoFHE then picks up this event, and forwards it to the compute engine for execution.
+Behind the scenes, the function `FHE.sub()` is **emitting an event**, basically broadcasting "Hey FheOS! you need to compute `first - second`!".
+CoFHE then picks up this event, and forwards it to FheOS (the compute engine) for execution.

 :::note[Some more examples]